1. Create .env file with secrets (see "Configure Secrets" below)

 Pods not ready: Wait 2-3 minutes for Temporal and Postgres to initialize.

-Auth broker fails: Check .env has valid GITHUB_CLIENT_SECRET and ROCKETSHIP_POSTMARK_SERVER_TOKEN.
+Controlplane fails: Check .env has valid ROCKETSHIP_GITHUB_CLIENT_SECRET and ROCKETSHIP_POSTMARK_SERVER_TOKEN.

 Skaffold not watching files: Ensure you're in the repository root when running skaffold dev.